Why doesn’t my controller open my valves?

 The best place to start if you suspect your controller is defective is to reach out to us!
 Although Drip Depot

-is not the manufacturer of the controller you purchased, our Happiness Heroes are equipped to help you get to the bottom of what may be wrong with your controller.
-If you submit a ticket to email@example.com with a brief description of what is going on with your controller, our Happiness Heroes will get back to you shortly to help you get to the bottom of what may be going on with your controller.
+is not the manufacturer of the controller you purchased, our Happiness Heroes are will help you get to the bottom of what may be wrong with your controller.
+If you submit a ticket to firstname.lastname@example.org with a brief description of what is going on with your controller, our Happiness Heroes will get back to you shortly.

 With defective controllers, you will likely need to reach out to the manufacturer for the manufacturer’s expert techs to diagnose and deem the device as defective.
 Do not fret!
 This is 100% normal!
 Once you’ve contacted the manufacturer, just let us know what the final diagnosis from the manufacturer was, and we’ll help get you situated from here forward.